roman-milk/roman-milk.github.io/married-stud-helps-dp-a-hot-teen.md

+===

- ****** Married Stud Helps &quot;DP&quot; a Hot Teen ****** byNonStopFunGuy© We didn't even say a fucking thing, really, as we began the sex.
+We didn't even say a fucking thing, really, as we began the sex.
 I reached forward, one hand on her tit through her bikini top, while my other hand dropped to fondle her naked buttock.
 Danny grabbed her other breast and slid a hand to her crotch, while he bent down to kiss her.
 He wasn't asking for permission; she didn't resist, however.
 I watched the 55 year old, dark-haired, mustached pervert begin french kissing the Asian teenager right in front of me, while my hands were fondling her smallish tit and soft, firm buttcheeks.
 Her body was alive, vibrant, wiggling in our adult paws as we manhandled her.
 Her bikini top loosened, with Danny untying it; I pulled it away from her, exposing her awesome, perky A-cup breasts.
 Lucy's nipples were dark brown and short, but extremely hard, and she had small areolae around them.
 My hand kneeded her one breast, pinching and stretching her nipple, making her moan more into her hot, wet kiss with Danny.
 I wasn't jealous; she'd been sucking my cock a few moments earlier.

  While the other guy made out with her, I bent down a little, peeling her string thong down, digging the string out of her asscrack so that I could slide it down her thighs.
 She stepped out of it, and Lucy was completely naked now, her shaved, bald cunt exposed to Danny and me.
 He already had a hand on it, fingers rubbing her teenage clitoris, while he was shoving his tongue in her mouth.
 I stood up and kept groping her naked asscheek, it was so fleshy and smooth, so dreamy; I pushed my pelvis forward, too, so she could feel my aching erection in my shorts against the side of her hip and chest.